mfaani/mfaani/content/posts/how-fidelity-stocks-work.md

 In 2021 you'll $400 as taxable income.
 In 2025, you'll have $100 as an increase in your capital gains tax. ($500 - $400 = $100)

-### Do I have to file taxes for each year for my stocks?
+### Do I have to file taxes for each year for my RSUs?

 - Vesting: Whenever it vests, very likely it's already included in your W2 and you get taxed as income tax.
 - Cashing: But if you're selling then stocks, then you just have to pay capital gains tax.

+For taxes about options.
+See [here](http://mfaani.com/posts/how-fidelity-stocks-work/#does-the-options-selling-get-reported-in-my-w2)

 ### Should I sell my stocks now?